 The Goal: Not to get rid of anxiety completely, but to: Change how you respond to it • Reduce how much it interferes with your life • Teach your brain you can move forward even with anxiety

 We may not control when anxiety shows up, but we can control how we respond to it.
-The less we struggle, the less we suffer.
+And the less we struggle to control anxiety, the less we suffer.